JasperV/dotfiles/README.md

 - Sets OS and User level configuration
 - [Anka](https://veertu.com/anka-develop/) to test on macOs virtual machines
 - [Mackup](https://github.com/lra/mackup) to sync configuration files (with sensitive/private data)
-- [Alfred](https://www.alfredapp.com/) as a replacement for Spotlight and general swiss army knife

 This branch is for macOS systems.
 Other branches are used on other systems, someday.